 I believe in the importance of internal and external alignment to strengthen an organization’s image and reputation.
 As an inside-out strategist, I strongly support branding from the inside which is only possible through internal communication that takes the positive impact of diversity, inclusion and belonging into account.

 My personal affirmation is to be a voice for positive change.
-Some of the ways I make this happen is through writing about people who change the world, creating awareness on issues such as diversity and inclusion and applying constructive journalism principles in my work.
-I love to travel and I call minimalist travel my sport.
+Some of the ways I make this happen is through working with the purpose-driven, writing about people who change the world, creating awareness on issues such as diversity and inclusion and applying constructive journalism principles in my work.

-An environment where there is alignment, responsibility and trust makes me thrive.
+I strongly advocate for empathy and inclusion in the workplace.
+An environment where there is alignment, challenge and trust makes me thrive.
 My workspace is characterized by organization, efficiency and a growth mindset.
-I enjoy working with individuals who understand that progress is better than perfection, are receptive to new ideas and have strong work ethics.
+I enjoy working with individuals who understand that progress is better than perfection.